-While you can enjoy a city break any time of the year, if you’re planning to spend a longer time in Romania, we recommend you come between April and late October.
+While you can enjoy a city break at any time of the year, if you’re planning to spend a longer time in Romania, we recommend you come between April and late October.
 Unless you are planning for a winter adventure of course.

 Romania has a temperate climate with all the four seasons in place even though in recent years springs and autumns are shorter than usual.
 Summers are hot and winters are generally cold.
 January and February are the most likely months for snowy and freezing days.

-Summer months are dry in the cities, but with frequent thunderstorms in the mountainous areas.
-Early autumn comes with very pleasant temperatures and September is a great time to take a vacation in Romania.
+Summer months are dry in the cities but with frequent thunderstorms in the mountainous areas.
+Early autumn comes with very pleasant temperatures, and September is a great time to take a vacation in Romania.

 Like we mentioned earlier, Romania has many must-see attractions and landscapes, and the list is even longer if you’re planning to skip the most visited sites, Peles Castle and Bran Castle, and explore more off the beaten track locations.

 Be sure to ask yourself what it is really that you want to uncover about Romania.
-Is it its history and culture, its nature and wilderness or maybe you’d rather interact with the locals and discover communities of people who share your passions?
+Is it its history and culture, its nature and wilderness, or maybe you’d rather interact with the locals and discover communities of people who share your passions?